Jump to:

 Definition

 A spinal tumor is a malignant or benign growth that develops within or near the spine and/or spinal cord.
-Tumors can increase in size and compress adjacent tissues.
-Malignant tumors can additionally invade adjacent tissues and metastasize to other locations.
-One way spinal tumors are classified is by their location: intramedullary tumors occur within the spinal cord; intradural extramedullary tumors occur between the spinal cord and its protective sheath, the dura; and extradural tumors occur outside the dura.
+Although relatively uncommon, these tumors can result in substantial morbidity often impacting motor and sensory function and causing significant pain.
+Both benign and malignant tumors can increase in size and compress adjacent tissues, while malignant tumors can additionally invade adjacent tissues and metastasize to other locations.
+Spinal tumors are often classified by their location: intradural-intramedullary tumors occur within the spinal cord; intradural-extramedullary tumors occur between the spinal cord and its protective sheath, the dura; and extradural tumors occur outside the dura.

 Etiology

-All malignant and most benign tumors are the result of abnormal, excessive tissue growth following damage to genes, which could have occurred spontaneously or after exposure to chemicals, radiation, or infections.
-Primary spinal tumors originate from the tissues of the spine or spinal cord.
+All malignant and most benign tumors are the result of abnormal, excessive tissue growth following damages to genes.1 Primary spinal tumors originate from the tissues of the spine or spinal cord and can be cancerous or non-cancerous.
 Secondary spinal tumors are metastases from cancers originating elsewhere in the body.
-Cancers that commonly metastasize to the spine include prostate, lung, breast, and kidney.
+Cancers that commonly metastasize to the spine include prostate, lung, breast, kidney.

 Epidemiology including risk factors and primary prevention